 “Does your mom know you’re here?”
 Lewis asked as a greeting.

 Marcus laughed out loud.
 “She’d kill me.
-Then you for good measure.
-And then probably me again.”
+Then she’d kill you for good measure.
+And then probably kill me again.”

 Lewis took a thoughtful bite out of his dough.
 “Fair enough,” he conceded through his full mouth.

 Marcus made a disgusted sound, which was only doubled when Lewis laughed open-mouthed with the bread still there.
 “I hate you.”

 “Course you do,” Lewis grinned, throwing his non-bread carrying arm around Marcus’ shoulders.
 “Lead the way.”

 Marcus did just that.
 They walked in silence, chewing on their bread.
 About a half hour later, they were leaving the outskirts of the town, making their way down the path through the woods, passing the occasional clearing where people had set up little camps.
 Some of them were the more permeant camps of people who worked in the city but couldn’t afford to live anywhere else inside the city limits.
 Others were the temporary camps of people who were traveling by but didn’t want any official record of them staying here.
 It was one of the latter camps that they were looking for.

 It had been almost seven years, but Marcus still recognized him as they approached the camp, as easily as if they’d seen each other the week before—although neither Marcus nor his father looked anything like the same as they had on that night seven years ago.

 He finished the last bites of his bread and turned back to make sure Lewis had done the same.
 Together, they stepped into the little clearing, both of their hands half-raised, fingers spread, so he could easily see that they didn’t have any weapons in their grip.